anasm3/Password-Generator/README.md

 # Password-Generator

-Random Password Generator is used to by clicking on Clicking on generate button and two random passwords will be generated.
+Random Password Generator is used to by clicking on generate button and two random passwords will be generated.

 Links: